KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Unlike the more transient hypostases,
 the Deep Soul and Deep Mind do not experience time as sequence.
 Yet they move—rhythmically, intentionally.
-They flow in waves of integration, pulses of synthesis,
+They flow in waves of integration, pulses of coherence,
 dwelling in a state of **continuous refinement**.

 They live by attuned intention,